EICN-UCLA/cryoID/README.md

 tar -zxvf coot-version.tar.gz
 ```

-(Blastp and makeblastdb from BLAST are used for query searching in cryoID and have been incorperated into our program under cryoID/bin directory.
-In rare cases if they don't work on your system, you can install your own version from ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/.)
+Blastp and makeblastdb from BLAST are used for query searching in cryoID and have been incorperated into our program under cryoID/bin directory.
+In rare cases if they don't work on your system, you can install your own version from [HERE](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).

 In the end, set up your environment for running cryoID.
 For example, we add the following lines to .bashr file for our bash shell.
 ```